nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Summary of entries : `summary [mo/MONTH]`

-1. Summarise of all entries in the currently shown list
+1. Summary of all entries in the currently shown list
    * Examples: `summary`
      * Expected: <br/>
        Financials Summarized <br/>